ewfx/aidhp-himalayas/README.md

 Run the script with appropriate permissions to access files and directories.

 **Conclusion**
-Summary: This script delivers hyper-personalized banking recommendations by integrating customer data, AI, and multimedia output, enhancing customer engagement for Wells Fargo.
+  This script delivers hyper-personalized banking recommendations by integrating customer data, AI, and multimedia output, enhancing customer engagement for Wells Fargo.

-Strengths:
+  **Strengths: **
   1. Secure data handling with encryption and consent checks.
   2. Real-time web interface via Flask and SocketIO.
   3. Dynamic text and video generation using OpenAI and MoviePy.

   Value: Combines advanced analytics, natural language processing, and visual storytelling to drive product adoption.

-Future Potential:
+  **Future Potential: **
   1. Scale with async processing for multiple customers.
   2. Enhance with configurable settings and robust error handling.
   3. Explore local AI models for cost efficiency.

-Takeaway: A powerful proof-of-concept showcasing Python’s versatility in financial services innovation.
+  **Takeaway:** A powerful proof-of-concept showcasing Python’s versatility in financial services innovation.